 I’m hesitant to write this post because I know I probably exhibit some of these characteristics.
 Nevertheless, I’ve seen a lot of Christian leaders who never fully live up to their potential in the power of God’s Spirit.
-Here are some of the primary issues I see in this group of leaders:
+Here are some of the primary issues I see in this group of weak Christian leaders:

 - They lead in their own power rather than God’s power.
 They may use the language of “God’s power,” but honesty would require them to say that they’re living in their own strength.
 They’re tackling very little that they could not do on their own.

 - They manage rather than lead.
 They’re not casting vision.
 They cannot talk with specificity about what they believe the church should be three to five years from now.
 Most of their work relates only to managing what’s already happening.

 - They pray reactively, not proactively.
 In fact, most of them are not prayer warriors.
 Their tendency is to plan first and then ask God to bless their plans.
 Seldom do they genuinely seek God first and then follow His lead.

 - They lead an organization, but not their family.
 They might even appear to be great leaders of their church, but they’re losing their family in the process.
 Externally, they get good publicity.
 In their home, everything is in shambles.